scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 JupyterHub can serve multiple interactive user sessions from pre-defined Docker images in the cloud.
 Repo2docker generates Docker images from the files in a git repository.
-BinderHub is the glue that binds these two open-source tools together.
+BinderHub is the glue that binds these two open source tools together.
 It uses the building functionality of repo2docker, the kernel and user-session hosting of JupyterHub, and a Docker registry that connects these two processes together.
 BinderHub defines two primary patterns of interaction with this process: